-The information is provided via CORE (COntinuous REcording).
-CORE was set up in 1989 and initially only recorded data from private registered providers but from 2004 local authority lettings are also recorded.
-It collects information on the tenants/buyers, tenancy/sale and dwelling itself.
+The information is provided through CORE.
+CORE was set up in 1989 and initially only recorded data from private registered providers, but from 2004 local authority lettings are also recorded.
+It collects information on the tenants / buyers, tenancy / sale and dwelling itself.
 The Ministry of Housing Communities and Local Government (MHCLG) has been responsible for the management of CORE since October 2015.

-Information collected via CORE may be shared with other Government Departments and Agencies, for example the Greater London Authority or the Homes and Communities Agency.
-CORE data providers can also access data for their organisations via the CORE system.
+Information collected through CORE may be shared with other government departments and agencies, for example the Greater London Authority or the Homes and Communities Agency.
+CORE data providers can also access data for their organisations through the CORE system.
 Data is only shared for research and statistical purposes.

 It will not affect your benefits, services or treatments that you get.
 The information shared is anonymous and handled with care in accordance with the law.
 We are collecting and sharing your information to help us understand better the social housing market and inform social housing policy.

-CORE Data is collected on behalf of the Ministry of Housing, Communities and Local Government (MHCLG) for research and statistical purposes only.
-Data providers do not require the consent of tenants to provide the information but tenants have the right to know how and for what purpose your data is being collected, held and use.
+CORE Data is collected on behalf of MHCLG for research and statistical purposes only.
+Data providers do not require the consent of tenants to provide the information, but tenants have the right to know how and for what purpose your data is being collected, held and use.
 The processing must have a lawful basis which, in this case, is that the processing is necessary for the performance of a task carried out in the public interest to meet a function of the Crown, a Minister of the Crown or a government department.

-We are aware that some of the data collected is particularly sensitive: ethnic group; previous tenure in hospital or prison/approved probation hostel support; if household left last settled home because discharged from prison/ long stay hospital/ other institution; or if source of referral is probation/ prison, youth offending team, community mental health team or health service.
-Please rest assured that all the information collected via CORE is treated in accordance with Data Protection requirements and guidelines.
+We are aware that some of the data collected is particularly sensitive: ethnic group; previous tenure in hospital or prison / approved probation hostel support; if household left last settled home because discharged from prison / long stay hospital / other institution; or if source of referral is probation / prison, youth offending team, community mental health team or health service.
+Please rest assured that all the information collected through CORE is treated in accordance with Data Protection requirements and guidelines.